nisan137/Sets/README.md

 Override the method ToString that inherits from Object in the following way:
 ToString – will return a string representation of the set.
 Equals – will check if another set has the same elements.

-Detailed Instructions

-Features in C# that may be used in this project:

-Classes
-Object-Based programming
-encapsulation